John Wick (film): Writing

-During the early 2000s, Derek Kolstad struggled to gain recognition as a screenwriter, producing up to eight screenplays per year, none of which went into production.
-Although he continued to write, he stopped pursuing it as a full time career until his wife encouraged him to try again.
+During the early 2000s, Derek Kolstad struggled to gain recognition as a screenwriter, completing up to eight screenplays per year, none of which went into production.
+Although he continued to write, he stopped pursuing it as a full-time career until his wife encouraged him to try again.
 Kolstad secured a manager and wrote 60 screenplays before finding success with the low-budget action films One in the Chamber (2012) and The Package (2013).
 Over four days in either 2012 or 2013, Kolstad wrote a spec script titled Scorn, the inspiration for which came from two "terrible revenge movies" he had watched.
 The script's story centered around the character John Wick, a long-retired hitman in his mid-60s to mid-70s who is forced back into his former life.
 John was modeled on actors such as Clint Eastwood and Paul Newman.
-The script included elements such as John's long-deceased wife, his elderly dog, the Continental, Charon, Winston, and the underworld gold coins; it had a kill count of 11 compared to the film's several dozen.
+The script included elements such as John's long-deceased wife, his elderly dog, the Continental, Charon, Winston, and the underworld gold coins.
+It also had a kill count of 11 compared to the film's several dozen.
 John was portrayed as an underworld legend who had been absent for decades, causing younger criminals to dismiss tales of his deeds.
-Kolstad aimed to explore the character as "the worst man in existence" who finds and loses salvation through love and events that followed this.
-He had difficulty determining the incident that would lead to John's return, ultimately choosing his dog's murder over the cliché of the killing of the protagonist's wife and family.
+Kolstad aimed to explore the character as "the worst man in existence" who finds and loses salvation through love and events that follow.
+Kolstad had difficulty determining the incident that would lead to John's return, ultimately choosing his dog's murder over the cliché of the killing of the protagonist's wife and family.
 Kolstad focused his efforts on the first act, believing a solid opening would make later acts easier to write.

-The draft was influenced by the variety of action films of which Kolstad was fond, including Aliens (1986), Predator (1987), and Die Hard (1988); and revenge films, westerns, and neo-noir films such as Miller's Crossing (1990).
+The draft was influenced by the variety of action films Kolstad appreciated, including Aliens (1986), Predator (1987), and Die Hard (1988), as well as revenge films, westerns, and neo-noir films such as Miller's Crossing (1990).
 (Note: Attributed to multiple references:) Kolstad included black comedy because he found that levity added to the characters' humanity, drawing influence from silent comedy actors such as Buster Keaton, Harold Lloyd, Charlie Chaplin, and Roscoe Arbuckle; and his favorite animated television series, including Rick and Morty and SpongeBob SquarePants.
 After garnering feedback from family and agents, Kolstad made minor changes and the spec script was put out for sale.